julp/freebsd-scripts/minijail/README.md

 /private/ is the own (writable) space of the jail.

 Few files are symlinked from this base jail to /private/ to make it work:
+* /etc/motd
+* /etc/login.conf{,.db}
 * /etc/passwd
 * /etc/master.passwd
 * /etc/group
 * /etc/spwd.db
 * /etc/pwd.db
 * /etc/host.conf
+* /etc/rc.conf.d/ (use /etc/rc.conf from the base jail to share your parameters to all jails)
 * /home
 * /root
 * /usr/local
 * /tmp
 * /var

-Requirements:
-* zfs available
-* be root to run it
+Requirements: be root to run it

 /etc/jail.conf:
 ```